brandur/sorg/content/articles/postgres-atomicity.md

 a crash or power loss, committed transactions should stay committed.
 Like many good systems, it uses a _write-ahead log_ (_WAL_, or "xlog") to achieve this durability.
-All changes are witten and flushed to disk, and even in the event of a sudden termination, Postgres can replay what it finds in the WAL to recover any changes that didn't make it into its data files.
+All changes are written and flushed to disk, and even in the event of a sudden termination, Postgres can replay what it finds in the WAL to recover any changes that didn't make it into its data files.